heyaikeedo/docs.aikeedo.com/src/app/guides/billing/page.md

 ## Sign Up Plan

 Select the plan to which new users will be automatically subscribed without providing payment details.
 This feature streamlines the onboarding process.
 Choose "None" to disable automatic subscription, requiring users to choose a plan themselves.
+It's important to note that only monthly or yearly recurring plans can be selected as the Sign-Up plan.

 {% callout type="warning" %}
 If selecting any paid plan for automatic subscription, it's highly recommended to enable the trial period.
 Otherwise, new users will be able to access the selected paid plan for free.